Teej: Third day

 The third day of the festival is Rishi Panchami.
 After the completion of the previous day's puja, women pay homage to seven saints or sages, offer prayers to deities, and bathe with red mud found on the roots of the sacred datiwan bush, along with its leaves.
 The Rishi Panchami revolves around the purity of women.
-It is a time when women cleanse themselves of the possible "sin of touching a man during menstruation."
 During this festival, which occurs two days after the Teej, the women participate in ritual baths and puja (worship).
 One of the defining characteristics of the Teej Festival is the songs the women sing.
 Traditionally, these songs emphasized the subservient role of women in Nepalese society in addition to reinforcing traditional Hindu ideology of gender relations.
 Within the past few decades, as Nepal and the surrounding area experiences rapid development and modernization, the Teej songs have become more of a critical commentary on gender relations from women's perspectives.
 These songs "extend the women's thoughts and experiences of hardships from an intimate conversation to a public setting".
 The Teej songs allow women to effect change in their respective societies by giving them a public voice.